Ring of Stones: Treasure hunt

 It appears Penney, a brumby hunter, had come across a stone arrangement around 1931 but had not investigated further at the time.
 But then in December 1938 he told Hayes, licensee of the Dongara Hotel, about it and the two men set out to relocate the site.
-They drove in a utility to within 'about nine miles' [14.4 km] of the Ring and then made their way on foot.
+They drove in a utility to within "about 9 mi" of the ring and then made their way on foot.
 They were "considerably hampered by the thorny bush", but Penney led Hayes to the exact spot.
 As Hayes described it:

 There were three groups of stones in a cleared area ...
 One was in the form of a ring and the other two were rectangular in shape, situated on each side of the circle.
-One of the rectangular areas had a base line of about 22 yards in length with sides about three feet long.
+One of the rectangular areas had a base line of about 22 yards in length with sides about 3 feet long.

-Photos were taken, unfortunately of poor quality, which show the Ring and part of one of the projecting lines of stones.
+Photos were taken, unfortunately of poor quality, which show the ring and part of one of the projecting lines of stones.

 According to Hayes, the "whole formation was arranged in such a manner as to act as a pointer."
-The Ring was located "at least two miles from the coast," but no more specific locational information was provided.
+The ring was located "at least two miles from the coast," but no more specific locational information was provided.
 They duly dug for the treasure, but all they encountered was limestone bedrock "under not more than two inches of sand, with occasional potholes about six to nine inches deep."
 And so there the treasure hunt ceased.
 A search in 1991 of the Uren Papers held by the State Library of Western Australia failed to locate the original letter from Hayes to Uren.